vijayvulava/geochem/_sources/32LawMassAction.md

 ## The Law of Mass Action and $K$

 Extensive studies and observations have determined that $Q_c$ had the same value at equilibrium at constant temperature, regardless of the initial concentrations.
-Therefore, for a system at equilibrium, $Q_c$ becomes the equilibrium constant, $K_c$.
+Therefore, $Q_c$ becomes the equilibrium constant for a system at equilibrium, $K_c$.

 ```{math}
 :label: lawmassaction